KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 The result of this method is now more correctly applied to headers via `FontSize` rather than `Scale`.
 If you were overriding this method, please multiply your returned values by `20` to maintain sizing compatibility.

+## "OpenSans" is no longer provided, with the default font now being "Roboto"

+We were already using Roboto in the visual tests contexts, but fallback to OpenSans could be seen for tool windows in both framework and consumer projects.
+In an effort to consolidate this visually, all framework components now use Roboto, the chosen font for osu!framework design logic.

+This means that if you were previously relying on the presence of OpenSans and do not want to switch to Roboto, you will need to re-add the font resources in your project.
+Instructions on doing this can be found [here](https://github.com/ppy/osu-framework/wiki/Setting-Up-Fonts).

 # [2021.419.0](https://github.com/ppy/osu-framework/releases/tag/2021.419.0)

 ## `RotationDirection.CounterClockwise` has been renamed to `Counterclockwise`